teamniteo/handbook/5_People/onboarding.md

 ### Payments outside IBAN area

 For Niteans outside of IBAN area, the bank transfer might be a suboptimal solution due to high bank fees.
-For these, we use TransferWise.
+For these, we use [Wise](https://wise.com/).

 If you would like to receive money with this method, please make sure your invoices include all of the required recipient and bank information.
 Also, add a note to the invoice:

-> Please transfer the payment using TransferWise.
+> Please transfer the payment using Wise.

 We can only send local currency with this method.
-Your salary will be recalculated into local currency automatically by TransferWise.
+Your salary will be recalculated into local currency automatically by Wise.

 **Recipient Information**
 - Full Name